EeroKaan/multi-platform-backup-tool/README.md

 # Multi Platform Backup Tool (MPBT)

 The MPBT application enables you to manage backups on different kinds of webdev environments across multiple machines.
-Currently, servers with `plain`, `plesk` or `lxc` container architectures are supported.
+Currently, servers with `plain`, `plesk` or `lxc` architectures are supported.

 ## Features